unbanksytv/wt-notification-api/README.md

 If you want to consume notifications, you need to prepare a publicly accessible http(s) endpoint where you can accept the notifications.
 The notifications will come as json-encoded data via POST HTTP requests.
+Notification data will be unchanged (i.e. what the publisher sends will be broadcast to consumers.)
 Make sure the endpoint responds to notifications with HTTP status 200 and the response body is the text `notification accepted`.

 Once you have this endpoint ready, you can subscribe for notifications of interest: